-The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdings for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
+The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdo for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
 For the quarter ended March 31, 2006, there was no default under Charter Holdings indentures and the other specified tests were met.
-However, Charter Holdings did not meet the leverage ratio test of 8.75 to 1.0 based on March 31, 2006 financial results.
-As a result, distributions from Charter Holdings to Charter or Charter Holding hove been restricted and will continue to be restricted until that test is met.
-During this restriction period, in which distributions are restricted, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdco or Charter up to an amount determined by a formula, as long as there is no default under the indentures.
+However, Charter Holdings did not meet the leverage ratio of 8.75 to 1.0, based on March 31, 2006 financial results.
+As a result, distributions from Charter Holdings to Charter or Charter Holdo have been restricted and will continue to be restricted until that test is met.
+During this restriction period, in which distributions are restricted, the indentures governing the Charter Holdings not especified tests are not restricted payments) in Charter Holdico or Charter up to an amount determined by a formula, as long as there is no default under the indentures.

-Our ability to incur additional debt may be limited by the restrictive covenants in our indentures and credit facilities.
+Our significant amount of debt could negatively affect our ability to access additional capital in the future.
+Additionally, our ability to incur additional debt may be limited by the restrictive covenants in our indentures and credit facilities.
 No assurances can be given that we will not experience liquidity problems if we do not obtain sufficient additional financing on a timely basis as our debt becomes due or because of adverse market conditions, increased competition or other unfavorable events.
 If, at any time, additional capital or borrowing capacity is required beyond amounts internally generated or available under our credit facilities or through additional debt or equity financings, we would consider:

-- · issuing equity at a parent company level, the proceeds of which could be loaned or contributed to us; - · issuing debt securities that may have structural or other priority over our existing notes;

-- further reducing our expenses and capital expenditures, which may impair our ability to increase revenue; - · selling assets; or - · requesting waivers or amendments with respect to our credit facilities, the availability and terms of which would be subject to market conditions.
+- issuing equity at the Charter or Charter Holdco level, the proceeds of which could be loaned or contributed to us; - · issuing debt securities that may have structural or other priority over our existing notes; - · further reducing our expenses and capital expenditures, which may impair our ability to increase revenue; - selling assets; or - · requesting waivers or amendments with respect to our credit facilities, the availability and terms of which would be subject to market conditions.